casper-ecosystem/cep-85/client-js/TUTORIAL.md

 `InstallArgs` are specified as follows:

-- `name` - The name of the collection, passed in as a `String`. **This parameter is required and cannot be changed post installation**.
+- `name` - The name of the collection, passed in as a `String`. **This parameter is required and cannot be changed after installation**.

-- `uri` - The uri representing a global given uri for the collection, passed in as a `String`. **This parameter is required and can be changed post installation, or set per token via set_uri entrypoint**.
+- `uri` - The URI representing a global given URI for the collection, passed in as a `String`. **This parameter is required and can be changed after installation, or set per token via the `set_uri` entrypoint**.

 - `events_mode` - The `EventsMode` modality that dictates the events behavior of the contract.
-This optional argument is passed in as a `u8` value and default to no events. **This parameter and can be changed post installation via set_modalities entrypoint**.
+This optional argument is passed in as a `u8` value and defaults to no events. **This parameter can be changed post installation via the `set_modalities` entrypoint**.

 - `enable_burn` - The `BurnMode` modality dictates whether minted tokens can be burned.
-This optional parameter will not allow tokens to be burnt by default. **This parameter can be changed once the contract has been installed via set_modalities entrypoin**.
+This optional parameter will not allow tokens to be burnt by default. **This parameter can be changed once the contract has been installed via `set_modalities` entrypoint**.

 - `admin_list` : A list of users with `admin` access to this contract instance.
 Passed in as a string consisting of a list of `PublicKeys`.
 - `minter_list` : A list of users that can mint tokens using this contract instance.
 Passed in as a string consisting of a list of `PublicKeys`.